harshkoli1255/Weatherwise/README.md

     ```
     [CRON-AUTH-SUCCESS] Cron job authorized successfully
     ```
     If you see this message, your cron job is set up correctly and is successfully communicating with your app!
-If you don't see it, check the logs for a `[CRON-AUTH-FAIL]` message, which will show you if the secret token was sent incorrectly.
+If you don't see it, check the logs for a `[CRON-AUTH-FAIL]` message, which will show you what went wrong.

+    > **Troubleshooting "Unauthorized" Errors:**
+    > If your log shows `[CRON-AUTH-FAIL] ...
+Received header: "null"`, it means the `Authorization` header was **not sent at all**.
+Double-check that you have correctly added the custom header in your cron service settings and that the header name is spelled `Authorization` exactly.

 ---